jay8park/Week-8-Assignment/README.md

 User Enumeration is the process of enumerating all possible usernames in an application, server, etc. The strategy is to enter random usernames and see what error-handling message you get.
 The Username Enumeration vulnerability was found in the Green Tagret because the only in the Green Target Login page, you get an unbolded alert when you enter an invalid username but get a bolded alert when you enter a valid username with wrong password.
 For the other target, the alerts are all the same.

 Vulnerability #2: Cross-Site Scripting
-A user can go to the "Contact" tab and fill out a form with JavaScript in the "Feedback" section of the form.
-Once you login as admin and check and checks the feedback, a JavaScript alert will pop up.
+This vulnerability can be exploited through the "Feedback" section.
+A user can go to the "Contact" tab and fill out a form in the "Feedback" section with a malivious JavaScript code: <script>alert('Mallory found the XSS!');</script>
+Once you login as admin and check the feedback, a JavaScript alert will pop up.

 ## Red